Luiz - Fotolia

 5. Offer a virtual hosted office in Azure

-While the first four Azure solution packages are "concrete," the virtual hosted office concept aims more to get MSPs thinking about the cloud platform's possibilities, Syrewicze explained.
+While the first four Microsoft Azure managed services are "concrete," the virtual hosted office concept aims more to get MSPs thinking about the cloud platform's possibilities, Syrewicze explained.
 The idea of running a virtual office entirely in Azure would call for users to connect into a "landing zone" of sorts within Azure.
 That could be provided through Microsoft's Remote Desktop Services or through a newer offering: Windows Virtual Desktop.
 The latter provides a managed Windows 10 desktop within Azure.

 "Essentially, this is VDI [virtual desktop infrastructure] inside of Azure," Syrewicze said.
 Such a virtual office would be geared toward customers like SMBs, departments within large organizations and organizations with disjointed workforces, he added.